karolholda/Excel-for-Data-Analysis/Coffee Shop Project/README.md

 **3. Data Transformation**

-Converted raw datasets into structured tables.
+- **Converted raw datasets** into structured tables.
-Designed and formatted tables for clear presentation and analysis.
+- **Designed and formatted tables** for clear presentation and analysis.
-Built pivot tables to summarize sales data by product, customer, and region.
+- **Built pivot tables** to summarize sales data by product, customer, and region.

-Visualizations and Dashboard Creation
+**Visualizations and Dashboard Creation**

-Designed charts to represent sales trends, product popularity, and customer behavior:
+- **Designed charts** to represent sales trends, product popularity, and customer behavior:
-Line Charts: Visualized sales trends over time.
+- **Line Charts** Visualized sales trends over time.
-Bar Charts: Displayed revenue by product type and region.
+- **Bar Charts** Displayed revenue by product type and region.
-Pie Charts: Illustrated sales by coffee strength and size.
+- **Pie Charts** Illustrated sales by coffee strength and size.

-Inserted slicers and a timeline slider to allow for dynamic filtering and analysis.
+**Inserted slicers and a timeline slider to allow for dynamic filtering and analysis.**

 ## 📈 Dashboard Insights